Onödowá’ga:’

 Our Government

-The modern day Seneca Nation of Indians is a true democracy whose constitution was established in 1848.
+The Seneca Nation of Indians is a true democracy whose constitution was established in 1848.
 The Nation’s constitution provides for a multi-branch system of government that is comprised of elected Executive and Legislative branches, and an elected Judicial branch.
 Leadership rotates back and forth between residents of the Cattaraugus and Allegany territories every two years.

 Seneca-Iroquois National Museum